 Designers must also review the most current manufacturer guidelines for any updates or additions to the following O&M requirements.

-If you are unsure whether a problem exists, please contact Thurston County for technical assistance.
+If you are unsure whether a problem exists, contact a professional engineer.

 A vault is a confined space.
 Visual inspections should be performed aboveground.
 If entry is required, it should be performed by qualified personnel.